energysistem/manuals/42817- Energy Earphones 1 Bluetooth/en/09-talk_control.md

-## Talk Control
+## Call control

-Once you have paired your *Energy Earphones Sport Bluetooth*, you can manage your phone calls from the earphones.
+You will be able to control your calls from your earphones if you pair your *Energy Earphones 1 Bluetooth* with your mobile phone.

-**Answering a call**
+### Answer an incoming call/ end a call

-To answer a call, press any of the buttons, the Multifunction (2), Volume - (1) or Volume + (3) once.
+Press the *multifunction button* (2) button once to answer or end a call.

-**Ending a call**
+### Redial a number

-Press once the Multifunction button (2) to end a call.
+Stop playback and press the *multifunction button* (2) twice.

-**Recall function**
+### Reject an incoming call

-You can return your last phone call received from the earphones by pressing the Multifunction button (2) twice.
+Press and hold the *multifunction button* (2) for 2 seconds.